-For example: You regularly work 2,000 hours per year.
-Your current pre-tax elective deferral is \$12 per hour, your "catch-up contribution" is \$8 per hour, and so your total contribution amount is \$20 per hour.
-Your catch-up contributions of \$8 per hour will stop when you reach the catch-up limit of \$5,500.
-Your pre-tax elective deferrals of \$12 per hour will stop when you reach the pre-tax deferral limit of \$17,500.
+(\$12.00) per hour, your "Catch-Up Contribution" is eight dollars (\$8.00) per hour, and so your total contribution amount is twenty dollars (\$20.00) per hour.
+Your Catch-Up Contributions of eight dollars (\$8.00) per hour will stop when you reach the Catch-Up Contribution limit of \$6,000 for 2019.
+Your elective deferrals of twelve dollars (\$12.00) per hour will stop when you reach the elective deferral limit of \$19,000 for 2019.

-As of January 1, 2009, a Participant is permitted to choose whether to have any percentage of their vacation check contributed to the 401(k) Plan as a Catch-Up Contribution.
-Such percentage shall be in whole numbers, from 0% to 90% of Pay, subject to statutory maximums.
-A Participant shall be permitted to choose a separate dollar increment for vacation pay, different than their weekly Catch-Up Contribution, but in no case may a Participant elect both a percentage and a dollar amount for their special vacation pay catch-up contribution election.
+As of January 1, 2009, a Participant is permitted to choose whether to have any percentage of his or her vacation check contributed to the Plan as a Catch-Up Contribution.
+Such percentage shall be in whole numbers, from 0% to 90% of pay, subject to statutory maximums.
+A Participant shall be permitted to choose a separate dollar increment for vacation pay, different than his or her weekly Catch-Up Contribution, but in no case may a Participant elect both a percentage and a dollar amount for his or her special vacation pay Catch-Up Contribution election.

-9. May I Make Rollover Contributions?
+10. May I Make Rollover Contributions?

 Yes.
 The Plan accepts rollovers into the Plan.
-Please call Fidelity to learn more about the requirements for rollovers.
+Please call Fidelity at 1-800-761-ILWU (4598) or log on to Fidelity NetBenefits at www.netbenefits.com online to learn more about the requirements for rollovers.

-10. How Much Is Contributed By The Employers For Hours Worked By Plan Participants?
+11. How Much Is Contributed By The Employers For Hours Worked By Plan Participants?